 Source: Pixabay

 First, let’s start with the basics.
 The sigmoid function is a mathematical function that maps any input value to a value between 0 and 1, making it useful for binary classification and logistic regression problems.
-The shape of the sigmoid function is often referred to as an “S” shape, as it starts with a slow increase, rapidly approaches 1, and finally levels off.
+The shape of the sigmoid function resembles an “S” shape, starting with a slow increase, rapidly approaching 1, and then leveling off.

 In artificial neural networks, the sigmoid function is commonly used as an activation function in the neurons.
 It introduces non-linearity into the model, allowing the neural network to learn more complex decision boundaries.
 The function is particularly useful in feedforward neural networks, which are used in different applications like image recognition, natural language processing, and speech recognition.